 Finally, in Nevada, the only felony charges you can accrue from driving unsafely are a Hit And Run that results in a serious injury, and DUIs, under certain circumstances, can also be charged as felonies.
 Again, don’t be fooled – misdemeanors can still lead to jail time in Nevada.

 The penalties for speeding in Nevada can include fines, demerit points, and potential license suspension.
-Common consequences are:
+These penalties may include:

 The specific penalties depend on the violation’s context.
-For instance, excessive speeding in a construction zone incurs heightened fines and penalties per Nevada law.
+For instance, speeding through construction zones can lead to significantly higher fines and penalties, as outlined in Nevada law.

-Receiving a speeding ticket can increase your insurance premiums.
-On average, a single ticket may raise rates by 20-30%, with severe offenses leading to even higher increases.
+Yes, receiving a speeding ticket can increase your insurance premiums.
+On average, a single ticket may raise rates by 20-30%, Serious violations can raise your rates even more.
 Factors influencing rate changes include:

 Addressing a speeding ticket promptly and strategically can minimize its impact.
 Steps to take include: